priyalviroja/security-paradox/src/about.md

 ---

+**But here's the real plot twist:**

+If you're a CISO building something bold—a security program that needs someone who sees patterns others miss, translates architecture to leadership, thinks with AI-amplified pattern recognition, and isn't afraid to challenge frameworks—I'm listening.

+**Make me an offer I can't refuse.** 🎭

+(Yes, that's a Godfather reference.
+Yes, I'm serious.
+If your vision is audacious enough, I want to be part of it.)

+---

 **For whom?**

 Security leaders who've realized their biggest vulnerability isn't the network—it's the org chart.
 Who've been asked to "guarantee" something probabilistic.
 Who know that security is 20% technology, 80% psychology and politics.